skovy/skovy.dev/content/blog/tree-shaking-font-awesome/index.md

 the output.
 It can be an invaluable tool for surfacing opportunities for decreasing bundle size.
 Decreasing bundle size might mean removing a dependency altogether, swapping it out for a smaller replacement or exploring patterns like code splitting to minimize it's impact.

 However, many times only pieces of that dependency are needed and the rest is "dead code" that can be eliminated.
 More times than not there's only one issue blocking tree shaking: a webpack misconfiguration, a package missing the `sideEffects` attribute, an outdated package, a single import that is importing everything or maybe a library that could be distributed with ES Modules.
-Whatever the solution is, tree shaking is a great tool for minimizing the foot print of an app.
+Whatever the solution is, tree shaking is a great tool for minimizing the overall footprint of an app.